 ‘Good’ patients engendered positive feelings for participants, creating a sense of ease to interactions, which motivated professionals to invest in the patient.
 As Simon illustrates: “yeah, it's really easy - it's easier to enjoy or easier to keep going.
 If you find they're engaging you want to come and give them more”.

 Emotional responses such enjoyment and frustration were commonly expressed by participants in relation to interactions with patients.
 It was not that these emotions in and of themselves were positive or negative, rather in what actions were generated from such emotions.
-Frustrations mostly stemmed from patients not following treatment recommendations, but also stemmed from interactional difficulties, primarily attributed to patient rather than professional deficits (e.g., lacking medical sophistication - patients providing irrelevant information, not understanding information, not asking the ‘right’ questions, lacking medical knowledge).
+Frustrations mostly stemmed from patients not following treatment recommendations, but also stemmed from interactional difficulties, primarily attributed to patient rather than professional deficits (e.g., lacking medical knowledge,sophistication /competence- patients providing irrelevant information, not understanding information, not asking the ‘right’ questions).
 Legitimisation of patient capital and compliance lessened the negative affect on the interaction of difficult emotions.
 For instance, despite feeling frustrated with Julian for not following up on a screening procedure, Dr Eagles continued to engage in investigative work with Julian to better understand why.
 Although this involved time, effort and emotional work, Dr Eagles recognised (and valued) Julian’s displays of cultural health capital (e.g., understanding and using medical information; efficiency in communication, sense of responsibility, long term orientation to health), and described Julian as insightful and mostly compliant.
 To support Julian, Dr Eagles strategically engaged with the health system in ways which were not accessible to all patients.
 He provided support with tangible benefits for Julian’s future wellbeing, discussed personal grooming and relationship issues, provided weekly consultations, negotiated reduced payments with specialists, and facilitated an overnight stay in hospital – beyond what the hospital initially stated would be provided.

 In a few instances, a sense of deservingness was associated with patient vulnerability rather than capital, with participants referring to some patients as needing ‘nurturing’ and ‘handholding’.
 This also brought support not available to all patients, through caring gestures from participants such sending get-well cards, follow up calls, and other small acts of kindness such as sharing DVDs and discussing topics of interest to patients (e.g., politics).